Bioidentical Hormone Testing (Female)

 Synthetic hormones were, however, found to cause health issues in women despite their effectiveness.

-A large study in 2002 called the Women’s Health Initiative was infamously halted after researchers discovered their FDA-approved combination of synthetic estrogen and progesterone had increased the risk of breast cancer, heart attack, stroke, and blood clots in the women who took them.
+A large study in 2002 called the Women’s Health Initiative was infamously halted after researchers discovered their FDA-approved combination of synthetic estrogen and progesterone had increased the risk of heart attack, stroke, and blood clots in the women who took them.
 This risk was deemed not worthy, and favor began to shift to bioidentical hormones.

 Many women and doctors see bioidentical hormones as the safer option, despite lacking FDA-approval and regulation.
 Celebrities such as Oprah have publicly supported bioidentical hormones in the past.